capsule-corp-ternoa/white-paper/white-paper-en.md

 In this transaction validation system, there are Validators and Nominators that secure the Ternoa Blockchain in a complementary way.

-Validators lock (stack) CACOs and participate in the development of the transaction validation consensus.
+Validators lock (stack) CAPS and participate in the development of the transaction validation consensus.
 Validators play a crucial role in securing transactions by ensuring the validity of the information contained in transaction blocks and the production of new blocks.
-In return for this work, Validators receive CACOs per validated transaction block.
-On the other hand, if the network notices that a Validator is trying to validate or produce erroneous information, it is sanctioned and all or part of the locked CACOs are removed.
-Nominators select the right Validators to delegate the management of the CACOs that they wish to lock.
+In return for this work, Validators receive CAPS per validated transaction block.
+On the other hand, if the network notices that a Validator is trying to validate or produce erroneous information, it is sanctioned and all or part of the locked CAPS are removed.
+Nominators select the right Validators to delegate the management of the CAPS that they wish to lock.

-This system creates a virtuous circle: Validators compete to provide the best performance conditions for the Nominators while the Nominators provide the Validators with a higher volume of locked CACOs.
+This system creates a virtuous circle: Validators compete to provide the best performance conditions for the Nominators while the Nominators provide the Validators with a higher volume of locked CAPS.

 ## Interoperability and file storage